twalthr/incubator-flink/docs/dev/table/streaming/match_recognize.md

  XYZ      13
 {% endhighlight %}

-<span class="label label-danger" style="font-size:75%">Note:</span> It is not possible to use greedy quantifier for the last
+<span class="label label-danger">Attention</span> It is not possible to use greedy quantifier for the last
 variable for a pattern, thus pattern like `(A B*)` is not allowed.
 This can be easily worked around by introducing artificial state e.g. `C` that will have a negated condition of `B`.
 So you could use a query like: